AL has a Bachelor of Science in Natural Resources with studies in Botany and Zoology.

 Today, there are over 45 different species of lavender with over 500 varieties.
 Lavender is a very popular ornamental plant due to its beautiful flowers, lovely fragrance, and its many uses.
 The colors of the flowers range from white, blue, pink to many different shades of purple.
 Adding lavender plants to any flower garden is not only aesthetically pleasing but also adds a welcome fragrance.

 Mesophytes are the most popular flower garden plants.
-They are not native habitats of extremely wet or dry areas thus, most human settlements fall in the native habitat of most mesophytes.
-Unlike hydrophytes which are dependent on aquatic environments or xerophytes which are adapted to dry environments, mesophytes are able to survive in moderate climatic conditions making them easier to keep in flower gardens.
+Most human settlements are not extremely wet or extremely dry—meaning that they fall in the native habitat of most mesophytes.
+This makes these plants easy to keep in flower gardens.
 This also makes them the most widely distributed ornamental garden flowers.

 The different cultural, religious, social, and historic significance of these flowers makes the garden a rich library of information, tales, folklore, myths, and stories from all over the world.
 A mesophyte flower garden is indeed a welcome addition to any home.